 23rd Place at Southbridge

 Powers & Sons Construction and a JV partner were selected to build two six-story multi-family buildings on an 11-acre site for 23rd Place at Southbridge.
-The development is the first phase of Southbridge, a new mixed-use community at 2300 South State Street in Chicago.
-It was one of four finalists in the residential/hospitality category for the Chicago Building Congress (CBC) 2023 Merit Awards.
+The project was the first phase of Southbridge, a new mixed-use community at 2300 South State Street in Chicago.
+The development was one of four finalists in the residential/hospitality category for the Chicago Building Congress (CBC) 2023 Merit Awards.

 The scope of work included 60,000 SF of ground-level retail space with 103 apartments, some with balconies, on the upper levels.
 The studio, one-, and two-bedroom units offer residents expansive city views, spacious floor plans, and a washer and dryer.
 Amenities and common areas for each building include outdoor grills and a fire pit, roof-top lounge, conference room, dog spa, indoor bike storage, a pro-grade fitness center, package and mail receiving areas, community event spaces, controlled entry access, and surface level parking.